ListnPlay/RiverSong/README.md

 and

     object GeronimoService extends MainService("Geronimo") with App {
-      override def assembly: ServiceAssembly = new MyServiceAssembly }
+      override def assembly: ServiceAssembly = new ServiceAssembly with AllMyServices }

-Run `GeronimoService`, by default it will start HTTP server on port 8080, but it can be controlled by configuration.
+Run `GeronimoService`, by default it will start HTTP server on port 8080.

+Host and port of the server are controlled by configuration:

+    akka {
+      ...

+      http.server {
+        listen_ip : "0.0.0.0"
+        listen_port: 8080
+      }
+      ...
+    }

 ## What do you get out of the box